filecoin-project/lotus/documentation/en/cli-lotus.md

 DESCRIPTION:
    Collect object size and ipld link count for an object.

    When a base is provided it will be walked first, and all links visisted will be ignored when the passed in object is walked.

 OPTIONS:
-   --base value  ignore links found in this obj --help, -h    show help
+   --base                         ignore links found in this obj (default: "") --help, -h                     show help (default: "false")

 ```

 ### lotus chain getmessage

 ```
 NAME:
    lotus chain getmessage - Get and print a message by its cid